Americans in Scotland set to hold 'Anti-freedom' rally protest outside US Consulate in Edinburgh

 "We must make our voices heard and make it clear these policies cannot make it across the ocean to our home in Scotland and our voices still matter even at a distance.”

-On the day Roe vs Wade was overturned, Abortion Rights Scotland held a rally outside the US Consulate in Edinburgh within hours of the Supreme Court announcement.
+On the day Roe v Wade was overturned, Abortion Rights Scotland held a rally outside the US Consulate in Edinburgh within hours of the Supreme Court announcement.

 Speakers at the rally included several young Americans who are visiting and living in Scotland.